-From 2011 to 2017, he was the United Nations Special Rapporteur on the Human Rights of Migrants.
+From 2011 to 2017, Professor Crépeau was the United Nations Special Rapporteur on the Human Rights of Migrants.
 In this capacity, he has conducted visits to Albania, Tunisia, Turkey, Italy (twice), Greece (twice), Nepal, Qatar, Sri Lanka, Malta, the European institutions in Brussels and Vienna (several times), Angola, Australia and Nauru.
 He has also produced several thematic reports: the detention of migrants, the protection of migrants’ rights at the external borders of the European Union (twice), climate change and migration, global migration governance (three times), labour exploitation of migrants, labour recruitment practices, trade agreements and migration.
 He was the Chair of the Coordination Committee of the United Nations Human Rights Procedures (2014-2015).

 Professor Crépeau has given many conferences, published numerous articles, and written, directed or codirected ten books: Research Handbook on Climate Change, Migration and the Law (2017); Human Rights & Diverse Societies (2014), Terrorism, Law and Democracy: 10 Years after 9/11 – Terrorisme, Droit et Démocratie: 10 ans après le 11 septembre 2001 (2011), Recueil de droit des réfugiés: Instruments, Jurisprudences et Documents (The Refugee Law Reader) (fifth English edition 2008, first French edition 2010, second French edition 2012), Les migrations internationales contemporaines – Une dynamique complexe au cœur de la globalisation (2009), Penser l’international, Perspectives et contributions des sciences sociales (2007), Forced Migration and Global Processes – A View from Forced Migration Studies (2006), Les juridictions internationales: complémentarité ou concurrence?
 (2005), Mondialisation des échanges et fonctions de l’État (1997) and Droit d’asile: De l’hospitalité aux contrôles migratoires (1995).
-He heads the “Mondialisation et droit international” collection at Éditions Bruylant (Brussels), in which 29 books have been published since 1997.

-From 2001 to 2008, François Crépeau was a professor at the Université de Montréal, where he held of the Canada Research Chair in International Migration Law, and was the founding scientific director of the Centre d’études et de recherches internationales de l’Université de Montréal (CÉRIUM).
+From 2001 to 2008, he was a professor at the Université de Montréal, where he held of the Canada Research Chair in International Migration Law, and was the founding scientific director of the Centre d’études et de recherches internationales de l’Université de Montréal (CÉRIUM).
 From 1990 to 2001, he was a professor at the Université du Québec à Montréal.

-Until 2011, François Crépeau was a member of the Canadian Commission for UNESCO and sat on the Barreau du Quebec’s Committee on Human Rights and Committee on Citizenship and Immigration.
+Until 2011, Professor Crépeau was a member of the Canadian Commission for UNESCO and sat on the Barreau du Quebec’s Committee on Human Rights and Committee on Citizenship and Immigration.
 He also served as vice-president of the Canadian Human Rights Foundation (now Equitas) (1992-2004) and director of the Revue québécoise de droit international (1996-2004).
 He participated in observer missions in the occupied Palestinian territories (2002) and in El Salvador (1991).

 Professor Crépeau holds diplomas from McGill University (BCL and LLB), Bordeaux University (DEUG and Licence in law, Master’s in private law), Paris II University (DEA in legal sociology) and Paris I University (Ph.D. in law).